- Forms and Publications

 Renovate Right: Important Lead Hazard Information for Families, Child Care Providers and Schools P-90000 - Paper copies of this pamphlet can be ordered online using the forms on this web page.

-Ripple Effects of Childhood Lead Poisoning (link is external) - interactive infographic from Lead-Safe Illinois website.
+Ripple Effects of Childhood Lead Poisoning (link is external) - interactive information-graphic from Lead-Safe Illinois website.

 WCLPPP Standard for for Home and Childcare Site Intervention to Address Lead Hazards toolkit P-00716 (PDF, 727 KB)